ballerina-attic/asynchronous-invocation/README.md

 ```
    $ ballerina run --config stock_quote_summary_service/ballerina.conf stock_quote_summary_service
 ```
 NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
-With these configurations default values are load as the other configuration parameters of metrics and tracing.
+With these configurations, default values are load as the other configuration parameters of metrics and tracing.

 ### Tracing